MiroslavSvec/project-3/README.md

   - automatically delete current game profile after the game finish
     - profile data are no longer used after the game finish, so they should be removed from the server

-### What could be done better?

-- **Error handling**
-  - right now minimum to none
-  *At least I should put all the read / write functions to `try` blocks and check if the file exists and / or the application is able to make actions to those files.
-If not raise a 500 error and give the user appropriate feedback.*
-- **Readability of Python code**
-  - *As mentioned before many times I am passing functions to function which can make the code hard to read and understand sometimes.*
-  - *Instead of the current approach I could assign all the read functions to variables and just pass those variables to a function for better readability.
-Also with this approach I will not need to reaped myself over and over again as I do now.*
-- **Code comments**
-  - *Unfortunately not enough comments in both JS and Python and / or the code is commented very badly.*

 [**To top**](#Table-of-Contents)

 <hr />